bjporu/SCAV2024/practice2/README.md

 #Build the docker as:
 $ docker build -t fastapi-app .

-#Run the docker and connect it to SCAV2024 (with your own path) to obatin access the image snoop_dogg.jpeg in LAB1 VIDEO.
+#Run the docker and connect it to SCAV2024 (with your own path) to obatin access the video bbb.mp4 in LAB1 VIDEO.
 All resizing or Black and White operation results will be stored in that same folder.

 $ docker run -d -p 8000:8000 -v /.../SCAV2024/practice2\ VIDEO:/app/images fastapi-app